-Symptoms of bone cancer in the leg include pain and swelling.
-The weakening of bones from cancer can also cause breaks or fractures and lead to mobility issues.
+Symptoms of bone cancer in the leg may include pain and swelling.
+The weakening of bones from cancer may also cause breaks or fractures and lead to mobility issues.

 Additionally, people may experience general symptoms,